Sundance Mountain Resort with Kids: Redford's Utah Paradise

 If winter Sundance is beautiful, summer Sundance is transcendent.
 The canyon turns impossibly green, Stewart Falls trail opens up for one of the best family hikes in Utah, and the whole resort transforms into an arts and nature retreat.
 Honestly, summer might be the best time to visit Sundance with kids.

 Stewart Falls is the marquee hike and it absolutely lives up to the hype.
 The trail is about 3.5 miles round trip with moderate elevation gain, winding through aspen and evergreen forests to a 200-foot waterfall cascading down a granite cliff.
 Kids are mesmerized by the falls, and the mist on a hot day feels incredible.
-The trail is well-marked and well-maintained, and we have done it with kids as young as 5 with no issues.
-Bring a good pair of kids binoculars for spotting wildlife and birds along the way.
+The trail is well-marked and well-maintained, and we have done it with kids as young as five with no issues.
+Bring a good pair of kids' binoculars for spotting wildlife along the way.
 We have seen everything from marmots to eagles on this trail.

 The Sundance chairlift runs in summer for scenic rides and mountain dining.
 The Bearclaw Cabin restaurant at the top serves lunch with panoramic views of Mount Timpanogos that will make your jaw drop.
 It is pricey but the experience is memorable, and kids get a kick out of riding the lift in shorts and t-shirts.